Towards Verifiable Federated Unlearning: Framework, Challenges, and The Road Ahead: Introduction

 It is crucial to answer these questions to establish a \textit{trust-by-design} FUL system that upholds the clients' RTBF and their right to \textit{verify} the removal of data influence.
 Despite progress, a unified framework for verifiable FUL remains lacking.
 Romandini et al. in \cite{10736348} surveyed unlearning algorithms and categorized metrics.
 Authors in \cite{liu2024survey, jeong2024survey} outlined a workflow and a fine-grained taxonomy specifying who unlearns, who verifies, what is unlearned, and the key lessons and open directions.
 Gao et al. \cite{gao2024verifi} proposed a mark-to-check protocol that allows the target client to verify the unlearning effect locally, using its hardest and most unique data samples.
 However, solely proposing unlearning algorithms and reporting metrics does not guarantee faithful unlearning execution.
 Critical gaps remain, including who conducts verification, what verification goals are across stakeholders (i.e., target clients, non-target clients, and service providers), how to implement verification, how well goals are achieved with selected verification approaches, and how to integrate these elements into a unified framework.
 If left unaddressed, target clients are often forced to unquestioningly trust the service providers’ and other clients' claims about the unlearning efficacy and integrity, enabling dishonest behaviors (e.g., a service provider appears to have unlearned, passed verification, or fabricated metrics).
-To address this gap, we propose a unified FUL framework, called {\veriful}, which provides structured guidelines for practitioners and researchers, as well as ongoing challenges and future work in this emerging domain.
+To address this gap, we propose a unified FUL framework, called {\veriful}, which consolidates prior efforts \cite{10736348, liu2024survey, jeong2024survey, gao2024verifi} on identifying who unlearns, who verifies, and how unlearning efficacy is measured, and extends them with a systematic characterization of unlearning verification goals and verification approaches, together with metrics for assessing verification efficacy and efficiency, as well as unlearning efficacy and fidelity, within a coherent framework that we then demonstrate in a healthcare case study.
+Furthermore, we provide ongoing challenges and future work in this emerging domain.